vlang/v/doc/docs.md

 The language promotes writing simple and clear code with minimal abstraction.

-Despite being simple, V gives the devloper a lot of power.
+Despite being simple, V gives the developer a lot of power.
 Anything you can do in other languages, you can do in V.